olefjaerestad/caniuse/README.md

 - Make `npm run build` and `npm run start` work again.
 - Make client side redux state use the redux state from server.
 - Make CSS work without JS in browser for prod.
+- Rename 'functionality' to 'feature' across the codebase.